 A long bench space is a great spot to remove dirty shoes, while the floor space underneath provides extra storage space.
 (Interior Design: Carla Bast | Carla Bast Design)

 Benches are essential for getting shoes on and off each day, and with a few pillows in your color scheme, they’re guaranteed to be stylish to boot.
 (Interior Design: Carla Bast | Carla Bast Design)

 A sturdy bench makes this mudroom ultra functional day in and day out, and the convenient cubby holes underneath provide out-of-the-way storage for boots and shoes.
 (Interior Design: Carla Bast | Carla Bast Design)

 Mudroom Storage Ideas

-While it ispossible to have a perfectly organized mudroom, we’ll admit that with a busy family in tow, it’s not quite realistic to expect it to be picture perfect at all times.
-That’s why ensuring you have a few drawers, cupboards, baskets, and catchall spaces to quickly tuck away odds and ends and extra mess is a must.
+While it is possible to have a perfectly organized mudroom, we’ll admit that with a busy family in tow, it’s not quite realistic to expect it to be picture perfect at all times.
+That’s why ensuring you have a few drawers, cabinets, baskets, and catchall spaces to quickly tuck away odds and ends and extra mess is a must.
 Got company coming over unexpectedly?
 Throw it all behind a closed door.
 Finally get a chance to put away the kids’ shoes after bedtime, but don’t have the energy for a full clean?
 Toss them in a basket and call it a day.
-Deep cleans aren’t necessarily every day, and simple organizational solutions will work wonders.
+Deep cleans aren’t necessarily every day, and simple organizational storage space will work wonders.

 So, are you ready to tackle your mudroom to give it the functional pizazz it so desperately needs?
 Ready to finally feel like there’s a bit of order to the family-filled chaos of everyday life?
-Our tips are guaranteed to help, and as always, we’re here if you need a designer’s eye – after all, every home deserves a perfectly tailored mudroom so your entire family can function as smoothly as possible, no matter what’s on the calendar for the week.
+These great ideas are guaranteed to help, and as always, we’re here if you need a designer’s eye – after all, every home deserves a perfectly tailored mudroom so your entire family can function as smoothly as possible, no matter what’s on the calendar for the week.